dayantrivani/rclone-backup/README.md

 ### Automatic sync

-Start the container with some settings.
+Start the container with custom settings.
 (See variables below, default to automatic backup at 5 minute every hour)

 ```shell
 docker run -d \